sodafoundation/architecture-analysis/specs/capri/FileShare_Design.md

 1. A user can request for action (let’s say: create a share) through Northbound Plugins(NBP).
 We have already few plugins, but need to modify for file share request.
+A User can also use CLI or dashboard.
+     So, all the actions(create, list, update, delete) should be supported by CLI and dashboard.
 2. Now, NBP can communicate to OpenSDS API server.
 3. Based on user request File Share API will be selected.
 4. Internally, OpenSDS File Share API talk to controllers.